• Jun 04, 2025

 • Rath Yatra: The main chariot procession happens on the Rath Yatra day.

-• Hera Pancham: On the Hera Pancham day, the Lakshmi visits the Hundicha Temple.
+• Hera Pancham: On the Hera Pancham day, the Lakshmi visits the Gundicha Temple.

 • Sandhya Darshan: The evening view of the deities happens on this day.